 - The Eeyore: Seaman Broom; 'You can't win, my friend...'

-- Friend Or Foe: They are mistaken for a Japanese sub by an American destroyer, which attempts to depth charge them.
+- Friend or Foe: They are mistaken for a Japanese sub by an American destroyer, which attempts to depth charge them.
 They end up proving that they are not Japanese by launching the nurses' undergarments from the torpedo tubes.

 - Not So Above It All: When Holden decides to steal a pig.
 Sherman has been pretty harsh with Holden up to this point, even though he has been letting his creative scrounging slide for a good part of the movie.
 So when the guys snag a pig from a local farmer on Cebu, you would expect Sherman to give it back, right?
 Wrong.
-One look at the pig (which Holden had hidden in the ship's head) changes Sherman from irate commanding officer to top negotiator, "volunteering" a number of Holden's possessions in compensation for the farmer's lost pig while not really admitting that the pig is on the Sea Tiger.
+One look at the pig (which Holden had hidden in the ship's head) changes Sherman from irate commanding officer to top negotiator, "volunteering" a number of Holden's most valuable possessions (much to Holden's dismay) in compensation for the farmer's lost pig while not really admitting that the pig is on the Sea Tiger.